David J. Eck

 E-mail: eck@hws.edu

-Courses That I Teach
+Courses That I Taught

-And here is a complete list of all the Honors projects and Independent Studies
+Here is a complete list of all the Honors projects and Independent Studies

 Free On-Line Java Text

 The first programming course at Hobart and William Smith Colleges covers the Java programming language.
 Since we started teaching Java in 1996, the textbook for the course has been various versions of a free on-line Java textbook that I wrote for the course.
-The current version is Introduction to Programming Using Java, Version 5.0.
-It requires Java 5.0 or higher.
-Older versions are also available; see the preface.html for links.
-The on-line verison of the book is available at the Web address:
+The most recent version, Version 9, was released in May 2022.
+It requires Java 17 or later, and it comes in two editions, one using JavaFX for GUI programming and one using Swing.
+The two editions can be found at

 Free CS Theory Textbook

 CPSC 229: Foundations of Computer Science is an introductory course in theoretical computer science.
 It is a required course in the Computer Science major.
-For several years, the textbook in this course has been a set of notes written by Professors Carol Critchlow and me.
+For several years, the textbook in this course has been a set of notes written by Professor Carol Critchlow and me.
 This set of notes is now available for reading on-line or for downloading, at no charge.
 For more information and links to the PDF version of the book, see:

 http://math.hws.edu/FoundationsOfComputation